inigoflores/helium-miner-log-analyzer/README.md

 ## To Do

 * Add option to export to CSV.
+Until then, you can use the `>` operator to send the results to a text file: `./processlogs.php > logs.txt`
 * Run as a service and store data in a local database.